 Maintenance

-You’ll know that the gears need to be replaced when the motor starts making more noise. you may notice a grinding noise.
-When the gears start to wear out, the performance of the motor may also decline.
+The gears in geared hub motors may need to be replaced once or twice during the life of the motor.
+You’ll know that the gears need to be replaced when the motor starts making more noise.
+You may notice a grinding noise.
+The performance of the motor may also decline.

 Exactly how long the gears last depends on the quality of the motor and how you ride the bike.
 On average, the gears in a geared motor last 3,000-10,000 miles.
-The gears on a high-end hub motor should last near the top end of this range.
-Lower-end hub motors need replacement gears sooner.
+The way you ride can also determine how long the gears last.
+If you climb lots of hills, carry heavy loads, or ride hard and accelerate quickly, you might also wear the gears out faster.

 If you have an older geared hub motor, it may be difficult to find replacement gears.
 The gears are usually a proprietary part.
 If you can’t find the gears you need, you’ll have to replace the whole motor.
-This is a common issue with cheap geared motors from no-name manufacturers.

 Direct drive motors don’t need any maintenance inside because there are no moving parts.
 You shouldn’t have to ever open up the motor.
 If your direct drive motor stops working, you’ll need to replace it in most cases.